 The status, which in Adwords is measured as ‘average’, ‘above average’ or ‘below average’ describes whether users are likely to find what they’re looking for, and have a good experience on your landing page.

-To create a good landing page experience, make sure that each landing page is relevant to the keywords and ads you’re using to direct people to it, and that the page itself is useful to visitors.
+To understand which attributes describe a good landing page experience, we need to first make sure that each landing page is relevant to the keywords and ads you’re using to direct people to it, and that the page itself is useful to visitors.